StartFromScratchCleaning/S.F.S.C/README.md

                     Our team of highly trained and trustworthy professionals uses industry-leading techniques and eco-friendly products to ensure every corner sparkles.
 We believe a clean space contributes to a better quality of life, and we are dedicated to making that a reality for you.
                 </p>
                 <p>
-                    Choose Cleaning, LLC for reliable, efficient, and thorough cleaning services.
+                    Choose Start From Scratch Cleaning, LLC for reliable, efficient, and thorough cleaning services.
 Let us handle the dirt, so you can focus on what matters most.
                 </p>
             </div>
         </div>